TurboWarp/desktop/README.md

 ## App Architecture

-Due to TurboWarp's rather unique security requirements (notably, the existence of custom extensions), our desktop app is more complicated than Scratch's.
+Due to TurboWarp's rather unique security requirements (the existence of custom extensions), our desktop app is more complicated than Scratch's.

  - **src-main** is what runs in Electron's main process.
 There is no build step; this code is included as-is.
  - **src-renderer-webpack** runs in an Electron renderer process to make the editor work.
-This is built by webpack.
+This is built by webpack as **dist-renderer-webpack**.
  - **src-renderer** also runs in an Electron renderer process.
 This is used for things like the privacy policy window where webpack is completely unnecessary.
  - **src-preload** runs as preload scripts in an Electron renderer process.
-They export glue functions to allow renderer and main to talk to each other in a somewhat controller manner.
+They export glue functions to allow renderer and main to talk to each other in a somewhat controlled manner.

-TODO: write
+ - **dist-library-files**, **dist-packager**, and **dist-extensions** contain additional static resources managed by manual fetch scripts.

 <!-- ```bash
 git clone --recursive https://github.com/TurboWarp/desktop turbowarp-desktop